 Tom Berenger (Matt Rossi), Melanie Griffith (Loretta), Billy Dee Williams (Detective Al Wheeler), Jack Scalia (Nicky Piercenza), Rae Dawn Chong (Leila Washington), Rosanno Brazzi (Carmine), Michael V. Gazzo (Mike), Joe Santos (Frank), Janet Julian (Ruby), Jan Murray (Goldstein), Maria Conchita [Alonso] (Silver Chavez), Juan Fernandez (Jorge)

 Former boxing champ Matt Rossi and his partner Nick run the Starlite Talent Agency in New York City, a Mob-backed company that provides girls for the strip joints.
-A killer that is nicknamed The New York Knifer by the press begins slashing, brutalising and then killing the Starlite girls.
+A killer begins slashing, brutalising and then killing the Starlite girls.
+They are nicknamed The New York Knifer by the press.
 As they try to stop the killer, Matt and Nick must deal with intimidation from police detective Wheeler.
 Matt also uses the opportunity to reunite with the girl he still loves, the star stripper Loretta.
 Meanwhile, the spate of killings starts to affect business, as none of the strippers will come to work anymore.

 Abel Ferrara is a director who has gained a strong reputation for his fierce and uncompromising work.
 Ferrara first appeared in the late 1970s with the psycho film The Driller Killer (1979) and the rape-revenge film Ms. 45/Angel of Vengeance (1980).
 Ferrara found critical acclaim in the 1990s with searing works about the underbelly of New York City in The King of New York (1990) and Bad Lieutenant (1992) and has maintained an unevenly fascinating body of work since with the likes of Body Snatchers (1993), Dangerous Game (1993), The Addiction (1995), The Funeral (1996), Welcome to New York (2014) and Pasolini (2014), among others.
 (See bottom of page for a list of Abel Ferrara’s other genre works).